Osmaneli

 Osmaneli is a town in Bilecik Province in the Marmara region of Turkey.
 It is the seat of Osmaneli District and has a population of 16,192 (2021).
 Its neighbours are Pamukova from north, Geyve from north-east, Gölpazarı from south-east, Bilecik from south, Yenişehir from south-west and İznik from west.

-Situated on a hillside at a point where the Karasu, flowing down from Kandilli Dağ, enters the Sakarya River, this small town was known in antiquity as Leukai and more recently as Lefke.
+Situated on a hillside at a point where the Karasu, flowing down from Kandilli Dağ, enters the Sakarya River, this small town was known in antiquity as Leukai (in greek Λεύκαι and Λεύκη, Lèukae or Lèuke or Lèfke, "poplar") and more recently as Lefke.
 South of the town is a narrow and very beautiful river gorge with rocky walls up to 100 m/328 ft high, contributing to some spectacular scenery.

 History

 Leukai was a town located on the road from Nicaea to Dorylaion and thus part of both the Byzantine Military Road and the Pilgrim's Road, the land route taken typically by Christian pilgrims to the Holy Land.
 The town was then conquered from the Byzantine Empire by the Ottomans in 1313.
 Turks and Rums (Anatolian Greeks) lived here together until the War of Independence after which also the name of the town was changed from Lefke to Osmaneli.